idaholab/moose/modules/navier_stokes/doc/content/source/physics/WCNSFVFluidHeatTransferPhysics.md

 For flow in a porous medium:

-- [PINSFVEnergyTimeDerivative.md] for the time derivative for incompressible flow a transient solve
+- [PINSFVEnergyTimeDerivative.md] for the time derivative in a transient solve
-- [PWCNSFVEnergyTimeDerivative.md] for the time derivative for weakly-compressible flow a transient solve
 - [PINSFVEnergyAdvection.md] for energy advection
 - [PINSFVEnergyDiffusion.md] for energy diffusion with an isotropic thermal diffusivity
 - [PINSFVEnergyAnisotropicDiffusion.md] for energy diffusion with an anisotropic thermal diffusivity